Our Team - Meet the forestry folks!

 Jeriel Byron-Dixon

-Jeriel is a second-year student at Berea College studying Engineering Technology and Applied Design with a minor in Sustainability and Environmental Science.
+FOCJeriel is a third second-year student at Berea College studying Engineering Technologies and Applied Design with two minors in Sustainability and Environmental Science.
 She enjoys hiking, dancing, and spending time with friends in her free time.
 Jeriel is passionate about environmental and social justice and is grateful for the opportunities the Forestry Outreach Center provides to help her continue learning and making changes in her community.

 Kya Norman

-Kya is a Sophomore studying psychology and African American studies.
+FOCKya is a junior studying Psychology and African American studies.
 She has a passion for the arts and designed several of our stickers and some coloring pages!
 She also helps out with the website.
 Although nature is a bit of a new experience for her that has done nothing to subdue her passion for it and she hopes to help the FOC however she can!

 Citlaly Cruz Garcia

-Citlaly is a first-year student studying biology.
+FOCCitlaly is a second year student studying biology.
 She wants to get a better understanding of the environment around her through working at the center.

 Edie Jo Wakin